Skip to main content

 Written by Shelby Glynn

-Updated over a week ago
+Updated this week

-Learn how you can mask external numbers in CloudTalk for outbound calling.
+Learn how you can use your external numbers in CloudTalk for outbound calling.

 Virtual Outbound Caller ID

 Caller identification (Call ID) identifies the business or individual who initiates a call.
-Sometimes this ID is just a number, and other times it includes a business name.

 Does my business need virtual caller id?

-Virtual caller ID is an option for when you want your number to appear as if it is coming from a particular region or country which matches the location of your client.
-It is not always possible to buy or port unique numbers for every country your business will be calling to, but virtual caller ID will make it so that your contacts see a familiar number prefix when they get an incoming call from you.
+It is not always possible to buy or port-in a number for every country your business will be calling, but virtual caller ID allows your contacts see your desired number when they get an incoming call from you.

 • You keep the original service provider and can make outbound calls as normal.